atreyeem99/ORCA-keywords/README.md

 -  `EPRNMR` Control of EPR and NMR calculations
 - `MDCI POLAR DIAG TENSOR` MDCI diagonaised polarizability tensor
 - `LINEARIZED` Linear part of the density
+- `VdwAngularGrid 2`  same scheme as the SCF ones